 While the backstory lends a heavy political significance to Maleš’s images, the photographer says that her focus with this work was to look beyond the historical perspective, to “unburden the factory from its complicated political connotation.”

 In these remarkably quiet images, Maleš is searching for what the factory workers left behind.
 The small human traces she uncovers give personality to the huge, empty space of the former factory: a cluster of wooden chairs, a red thermos left behind on a desk, a cross hanging on a shadowy wall, a clock stopped just short of 10:30.

 “Observing the photographs while imagining all those lives vibrating and thread being made, they convey a certain nostalgic mood,” she says.
 Thread appears briefly in Maleš’ photos with a haphazard pile of spools, piled like trash next to a rusted doorway.
 Unlike most of the furniture in the factory, much of the thread still looks pristine, shiny white, like it was only just recently spun.

-See more of Nada Maleš’ work at her online portfolio.
+See more of Nada Maleš’ work at her portfolio.